 HOUSING COUNSELING AGENCY MEMBERS

 ACTS supports families who are attempting to purchase a home with cash or a loan.
-We provide one-on-one, HUD-approved home buyer counseling for individuals interested in purchasing a home for owner-occupancy.
+They provide one-on-one, HUD-approved home buyer counseling for individuals interested in purchasing a home for owner-occupancy.
 As a real estate brokerage, ACTS represents families in the purchase of homes for owner occupancy, primarily in central city neighborhoods.
 ACTS then helps families plan and execute home rehabilitation, with a focus on reclaiming vandalized foreclosures.
-Our affiliated non-profit partner, ACTS Lending, Inc., provides mortgage loans for rehabilitation projects.
-Interested individuals are encouraged to attend an orientation session to learn about their model.
+Their affiliated non-profit partner, ACTS Lending, Inc., provides mortgage loans for rehabilitation projects.
+Interested individuals are encouraged to participate in an orientation session to learn about their model.